 We wanted to get to the bottom of what makes these kids tick, and it turns out they have more than a few things in common.
-Here’s our 16 early signs to detect an entrepreneur in your kids.
+Here are our 16 early signs to detect an entrepreneur in your kids.

 1. They’re super creative